Kuraiyume/Mira/README.md

 - **No Connection Latency**: Users experience minimal latency since their password data is instantly accessible locally.
 This absence of network communication reduces the risk of delays or disruptions that might be exploited by attackers attempting to compromise the system.

-   *While offline password managers provide significant security benefits, users should remain vigilant about security best practices.
+   *Note: While offline password managers provide significant security benefits, users should remain vigilant about security best practices.
 It's crucial to store the master key and decryption key in a secure location on their device.
 Unfortunately, human error often poses the primary challenge in adhering to these practices.*

 ## [+] MIRA's Credential Storage Capabilities